federicotdn/verb/README.md

 }
 ```

 Now, when we send the request under "Get users list", Verb will collect all the properties defined in all the parent headings tagged with `:verb:` (in this case, a URL and one header), and then extend/override them with the attributes under this specific heading.
+Any number of levels can be traversed this way.
 This is how each attribute of an HTTP request specification is extended/overridden:

-- **Method:** The last heading's (i.e. the one with the highest level) method will be used.
+- **Method:** The last heading's (i.e. the one with no children) method will be used.
 The value `template` does not count as a method and will be ignored.
 - **URL:**
   - **Schema**: The last defined heading's URL schema will be used (`http` or `https`).
   - **Host**: The last defined heading's URL host will be used.
   - **Port**: The last defined heading's URL port will be used.
-  - **Path**: All paths will be concatenated, starting from the first heading (i.e. the one with the lowest level).
+  - **Path**: All paths will be concatenated, starting with the first heading (i.e. the topmost parent).
   - **Query**: Query string arguments will be merged.
-Values from higher level headings have higher priority.
+Values from child headings have higher priority.
   - **Fragment**: The last defined heading's URL fragment will be used.
 - **Headers**: All headers will be merged.
-Values from higher level headings have higher priority.
+Values from child headings have higher priority.
 - **Body**: The last request body present in a heading will be used (if no heading defines a body, none will be used).

 If you try to send a request from the level 1 header, you'll get an error, as at that level there's no specified HTTP method.

 You can create hierarchies with any number of headings, with many levels of nesting.
 A good idea is to create a single `.org` file to describe, for example, a single HTTP API.
 This file will contain a level 1 heading defining some common attributes, such as the URL schema, host and root path, along with an `Authentication` header.
-The level 2 headings will specify different resources, and the level 3 headings will specify actions to run on those resources.
+The level 2 headings will specify different resources (e.g. `users`, `products`, etc.), and the level 3 headings will specify actions to run on those resources (e.g. `post`, `put`, etc.).
 For example (unrelated to `guide.org`):

 ```
 * Foobar Blog API                    :verb: